 - using fabric softener and dryer sheets

-- scrapes, cuts, and abrasions on the skin
+- getting scrapes, cuts, and abrasions on the skin

-- use moist bandages to cover and protect the affected areas
+- using moist bandages to cover and protect the affected areas

-- take antihistamines to relieve itching and discomfort
+- taking antihistamines to relieve itching and discomfort